NVIDIA/TensorRT/demo/HuggingFace/README.md

 Notes:
 * Percentile numbers are representative only if the number of iterations are sufficiently large.
 Please consider increasing `--iterations` when combined with `--percentile`.
 * To avoid conflict with the overall result printing structure, only one percentile number is allowed from command line.
 If the users need to measure multiple timing statistics from one run (such as p50, p90, p99), please (1) run the command multiple times by changing `--percentile <N>` -- engines will not be re-built from run to run so this is still efficient OR (2) use the [Jupyter notebook demo](./notebooks) for more flexible measurement that can measurement all percentiles in one run.
+* This measurement does not work on `accuracy` mode.

 ### How to run with K-V cache

 For all the models, use `--use-cache` option to get the same effect of HuggingFace's `use_cache` option.
-The old `--enable-kv-cache` flag has been deprecated but not removed.
+The old `--enable-kv-cache` flag has been deprecated.
 For encoder-decoder models, this option will use key & value cache in decoder for uni-directional self-attention and encoder-decoder cross-attention.
 KV cache could reduce the size of `input_ids` and improve runtime performance when `input_ids` is long.
 Current benchmarking result shows that at `input_seq_len = 1024` and `output_seq_len = 1024`, t5-large model with kv cache could achieve 3x faster than without kv cache in single NVIDIA A100 GPU.
+Therefore, it is **always** recommended to enable `--use-cache` flag.

 ```python
 python3 run.py run BART [frameworks | trt] --variant facebook/bart-base --working-dir temp --use-cache